 Test the sauerkraut every few days until it is done to your liking.
 Transfer to the refrigerator or other cold storage where it should keep for at least 6 months and up to 1 year.

 - Discard the wilted outer leaves of the cabbage.
 Remove the upper green leaves, too.
 They are not crisp and give an ugly colour.
 But do not throw them away, it’s a good cover for kraut crock surface.

 - Keep all equipment and tools for the preparation are clean.
 When fermenting anything, it’s best to give the good, beneficial bacteria every chance of succeeding by starting off with as clean an environment as possible.

 - Sometimes mold appears on the surface.
 Don’t worry about this.
 It’s just a result of contact with the air.
 The kraut itself is under the anaerobic protection of the brine.

 - Use fresh cabbage.
 The better your ingredients, the better the finished product will be.

-- For sauerkraut salad toss some cranberries and apple slices, season with some sugar and salad oil.
+- To make sauerkraut salad toss some cranberries and apple slices, season with some sugar and salad oil.
 Also perfect with sliced onion and red capsicum.
-This is a great, unusual twists on plain old sauerkraut.
+This is a great, unusual twist on plain old sauerkraut.